AndNak/arcsnake_v2/README.md

 # TODO:
+- Features for CanUJointMotor:
+    - Zero the multi-turn off the single-turn zero is the goal
+         - Scenario: the snake is "roughly" straight on turn on.
+The single-turn 0's are preset to fit straight config for snake.
+         - The multiturn should set it's zero according to the nearest single-turn 0
+         - The multi-turn zero by default is set to 0 where the motor turns on.
+So you want to set the multi-turn zero (0x63) to the nearest single-turn zero
+         - This should be a seperate function in CanUJoint that is called "zero_multiturn()"
+         - Test:
+            - Turn on motor and confirm the multi-turn zero is wrong but the single-turn zero is right
+            - Set the multi-turn zero to the nearest single-turn zero using your function
+            - Send a multi-turn position command that is at the new zero and confirm it moves to the correct zero

+- CanScrewMotor.py and CanUJoint.py should move gear ratios and max speeds into constructor
+- Florian doesn't think we need CanJointMotor.py...
+Let's wait a bit and see
+- Features for CanMotor:
+    - Want to add a max velocity and max acceleration to the current pos_ctrl() and speed_ctrl
+        - Look at the registers used in pos_ctrl and speed_ctrl, see what PID/settings it is using in the datasheet
+        - See if there is a corresponding max vel/acc for those registers
+        - Looks like we are currently using 0xA3 for pos_ctrl, but I think we want to use 0xA4 because it has a max velocity.
+            - To keep the old mode, make max_velocity an optional input (e.g. None by default)
+            - If none, use 0xA3
+            - If max speed, use 0xA4
+    - Set new CANBus ID with code (register 0x79)

 - Export conda environment so all the python dependencies can be easily imported
 - Torque control / torque plotting